9 December 2019

 Ready to get started?

-First, if you want to do contracting work in South Carolina, it’s the law to get a license.
-That’s right, the South Carolina Department of Labor, Licensing and Regulation requires you to go through the licensing process before doing construction work.
+First, if you want to do contracting work in the Palmetto state, you need to have a South Carolina contractors license.
+That’s right, the South Carolina Department of Labor, Licensing and Regulation requires you to go through the licensing process before doing construction work

 Unlike other states, South Carolina makes the licensing process very simple.
 It’s also easy to find the application online.
 Although the process for filling out the application can be time-consuming, don’t put it off; it’s the right thing to do and can help you grow your business faster.